 Bird eggs have sometimes been shown to reflect chemical exposures from the location where a female bird feeds during egg formation (Dauwe et al. 2005).
-However, the female's chemical body burdens from previous exposures, such as on migration routes from wintering grounds, can also become mobilized from lipid stores and deposited into eggs (Bustnes et al. 2010).
+However, the female bird's chemical body burdens from previous exposures, such as on migration routes from wintering grounds, can also become mobilized from lipid stores and deposited into eggs (Bustnes et al. 2010).
 Nestlings tend to reflect local chemical exposures due to their limited mobility.
 Eggs that did not hatch and nestlings that died of natural causes were collected from nest boxes surrounding the DARHT Facility and chemically analyzed.
 Three egg samples consisting of an individual western bluebird egg (Sialia mexicana), and two composite samples of four western bluebird eggs were collected and submitted for inorganic element analyses.
 One individual western bluebird nestling was collected and analyzed for inorganic elements as well as plutonium and uranium isotopes.

-Results of most chemical analyses were compared with the baseline statistical reference levels.
-The baseline statistical reference levels for the DARHT Facility are the levels below which 99% of samples collected at the facility occurred during 1996 to 1999, before the beginning of firing site operations (Nyhan et al. 2001).
-In cases where there are no baseline statistical reference levels (mostly inorganic elements like aluminum, calcium, cobalt, iron, magnesium, manganese, potassium, sodium, vanadium, and zinc), the soil and biota chemical results were compared with regional statistical reference levels.
+Sample results are compared with the baseline statistical reference levels which are based on samples collected at the facility during 1996 to 1999, before the beginning of firing site operations.
+The baseline level for each constituent is the level below which 99% of samples from this time occurred (Nyhan et al. 2001).
+In cases where there are no baseline statistical reference levels (mostly inorganic elements like aluminum, calcium, cobalt, iron, magnesium, manganese, potassium, sodium, vanadium, and zinc), the soil and biota chemical results are compared with regional statistical reference levels.
+The regional statistical reference level for a chemical or radionuclide is the level below which 99% of the regional background locations results fall.
+Soil and sediment constituent concentrations are also compared with ecological screening levels which are the highest level of a radionuclide or chemical in the soil that is known to not affect selected animals or plants (the no-effect ecological screening level) and the lowest level known to have caused an adverse effect on selected animals or plants (the loweffect ecological screening level) (LANL 2017).